End-to-End Examples#

 Submit a Problem to a Quantum-Classical Hybrid Solver#

-This example submits a binary quadratic model (BQM) problem, in Ising format, \(\text{E}_{ising}(\vc s) = \sum_{i=1}^N h_i s_i + \sum_{i=1}^N \sum_{j=i+1}^N J_{i,j} s_i s_j\), to a Leap™ quantum-classical hybrid BQM solver.
+This example submits a binary quadratic model (BQM) problem, in Ising format, \(\text{E}_{ising}(\vc s) = \sum_{i=1}^N h_i s_i + \sum_{i=1}^N \sum_{j=i+1}^N J_{i,j} s_i s_j\), to a quantum-classical hybrid BQM solver in the Leap service.
 The following simple problem with a single quadratic interaction is used:

 \[\text{E} = -xy.\]

-Upload Problem to Leap#
+Upload Problem to the Leap Service#

-Here, Ocean is used to serialize the problem to the format described in the dimod to_file() method.
+Here, Ocean software is used to serialize the problem to the format described in the dimod to_file() method.

 >>> import dimod